-Historically speaking when it comes to interest rates we are at historic low levels among developed economies, and not only that the rates are so low but recently ECB has surprised the market by going negative rates in an desperate attempt to force people to spend more and thus making inflation to pick up.
-This idea of negative interest rates is intended to reduce the incentive to save money in the bank and thus to stimulate consumer spending.
+Historically speaking, when it comes to interest rates, we are at historically low levels among developed economies.
+The rates are so low but recently the ECB surprised the market by initiating negative rates in a desperate attempt to force spending and thus spoking inflation.
+The hope is that negative interest rates will reduce the incentive to save instead stimulate consumer spending.

-In this environment it makes sense for investors who are chasing yield to rush in and park their money with the countries that are moving away from this easing cycle and are already starting to raise the main interest rates like: The South African Reserve Bank (SARB).
-The reason why the South African Rand, an exotic currency, is the perfect candidate for the carry trade strategy is because in the current global macro landscape is the main place where investors who are chasing yield can earn a nice return.
+In this environment, it makes sense for investors who are chasing yield, to park their money in the countries which are moving away from this easing cycle and are already starting to raise the main interest rates.
+One such country doing this is South Africa; with the South African Reserve Bank (SARB) setting the policy.
+The reason why the South African Rand (ZAR), an exotic currency, is the perfect candidate for the carry trade strategy is that in the current global macroeconomic landscape, this currency is a good place for investors who are chasing yield and can earn a nice return.

-A carry trade is when you buy a high interest currency against a low interest currency.
-So it make sense to go long high yielding currencies as your broker will pay you the interest difference between the two currencies, as long as you are trading in the interest positive direction.
-Besides the interest differential gains you can also benefit from the actual exchange rate fluctuation if you’re trading in the direction of carry interest if the exchange rates appreciate.
+A carry trade is when you buy a high-interest currency against a low-interest currency.
+So it makes sense to go long with high yielding currencies as your broker will pay you the interest difference between the two currencies – as long as you are trading in the interest positive direction.
+Besides the interest differential gains, you can also benefit from the actual exchange rate fluctuation if you’re trading in the direction of carry interest and if the exchange rates appreciate.

-On the other hand if we look at the global interest rates spectrum, interest rates expectation have been downgraded and even current FED interest rate normalization cycle will be very slow by historical standards.
-However, one question still remains unanswered: whether or not investor appetite for yield can downplay the spike in global risk aversion, brought by the turmoil in China and spurt the demand for the South Africa Rand.
-You have to keep in mind that when one employs carry trading strategy the main objective is to capture the yield and not merely to profit from the exchange rates appreciations.
-This doesn’t mean that you shouldn’t factor in the exchange rates movements because your carry trades can be quickly diluted by a strong trend.
+On the other hand, if we look at the global interest rates spectrum, interest rates expectations have been downgraded and even current FED interest rate normalization cycles will be very slow (by historical standards).
+However, one question still remains unanswered: whether or not investor appetite for yield can downplay the spike in global risk aversion, brought by the turmoil in China and spur the demand for the South Africa Rand.
+When one employs a carry trading strategy, the main objective is to capture the yield and not merely to profit from the exchange rates appreciations.
+This doesn’t mean, however, that you shouldn’t factor in the exchange rates movements because your carry trades can be quickly diluted by a strong trend.